SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Hardware Experiment

 \subsubsection{Overhang Climbing}

-SCALER climbed on an overhanging wall tilted at $125\degree$ towards the robot in Fig. \ref{fig:overhang}.
-A weight of $0.5$ kg was suspended from indicating the direction of gravity.
-Gravitational force disengaged SCALER from the wall in this configuration, which helped the spine fingertips to break the contact when lifting limbs.
+SCALER climbed on an overhanging wall tilted at \SI{125}{\degree} towards the robot in \fig{fig:overhang}.
+A weight of \SI{0.5}{\kilogram} was suspended from the robot's body to indicate the direction of gravity.
+We conducted overhang and vertical climbing in this environment three times each.
+In this environment, gripper weight helped the spine fingertips break contact when lifting limbs.
+Although there was no failure, there was a case in vertical climbing where the back limb gripper's finger stuck due to the spine, and the stride distance for this limb was shorter than the commanded stride.